Key takeaways

 Disadvantages

-• High cost: There’s no getting around it — even small RVs have a hefty price tag.
-Once you own it, you still have to pay to get all the right gear, maintain it and cover registration costs every year.
+• High cost: Even small RVs have a hefty price tag.
+Once you own it, you still have to pay to gear up, maintain it and cover registration costs yearly.
+If you qualify for a loan, you’ll need to manage your loan and stay on top of payments.

 • Maintenance: When you own an RV that breaks down or needs repairs, you must handle it.
 You may need to cancel trips if you can’t get unexpected repairs done in time.